 Instead of having bulky radiators that stick out into the room, why not have a wall mounted towel rail?
 They make great use of the height of the bathroom, providing greater physical space for heating towels, and are a stylish feature all on their own—adding a sense of modernity to your design style.

-The Carter heated towel rail comes in a range of compact sizes—perfect for ensuites
+The Saba heated towel rail comes in a range of compact sizes—perfect for ensuites

 Mirror cabinets are another great way to utilise space by making more efficient use of something most of us have in our bathrooms: a mirror.
 They provide extra storage space and also hide items from view whilst giving your bathroom a mirror in which to check your appearance.